 - Re-install the OEM bolts and torque to 58lb-ft

-- Raise the rear suspension with a jack and torque the outboard bolt to 105lb-ft
+- Compress the rear suspension with a jack and torque the outboard bolt to 105lb-ft

 Step 5 – Reassembly & Align

 - Double-check the torque, paint mark your bolts